Purity Ring (band): Style and impact

 Purity Ring's music is known for its combination of pop and hip-hop styles and James' "childlike" vocals and "macabre", "gory" lyrics, that she takes from "books and books full of things she's written" in the past.
 Their music utilizes down-pitched, distorted vocals and percussive and vocal loops.
-A creative key to their sound is a sometimes aggressive use of a volume regulating technique called “sidechaining,” in which the rhythm of one instrument affects the volume of another.
+A creative key to their sound is a sometimes aggressive use of a volume regulating technique called “side-chaining,” in which the rhythm of one instrument affects the volume of another.
 Genres that have been used to label the band include synth-pop, dream pop, trip hop, and witch house, while the band describes themselves as "future pop".
 While their debut album was recorded separately with Roddick sending instrumentals to James over email to record vocals over, Another Eternity was the first time they recorded entirely in the studio together.
 During live shows, both wear clothes custom designed and sewn by James, and Roddick uses a custom-built, tree-shaped instrument to drive both live sound and lighting.

 Pitchfork described Shrines as "a definitive time capsule for the sound of 2012 (and 2013)".
-"Grandloves", off Shrines, was sampled on Playboi Carti's song "Fell In Luv", while "Fineshrine" was featured in an advertisement for UK online retailer Very and a sixth season episode of Letterkenny.
-"Obedear" is the theme song for the American television series Search Party.
-"Sea Castle", off Another Eternity, was used in the trailer for Marvel's Runaways television series.
+"Grandloves", off Shrines, was sampled on Playboi Carti's song "Fell In Luv".